MazinHabis/Bike-Share-US-data-exploring-using-python-nanodegree/README.md

 12/19/2022

 # Explore-US-Bikeshare-Data
-Udacity Data Analyst Degree - Project II
+Udacity programming for data science Nano Degree

 ### Description
 In this project, I will investigate data related to bike share systems in three major US cities: Chicago, New York City, and Washington.
 I'll develop a Python script to import the data and answer intriguing questions about it by producing b>descriptive statistics/b>.
 In addition, I will construct a script that will take raw information and generate an interactive experience in the terminal to present these statistics.